 To apply please complete this form.

-Completed forms should be sent to Bursar – with a title Family Name, First Name – St Catherine’s Student Support Scheme.
+Completed forms should be sent to the College Hardship Officer – with a title Family Name, First Name – St Catherine’s Student Support Scheme.

 The Access to Learning Fund (ALF) is provided by the government to assist UK undergraduates, postgraduates, and some other classes of students, who experience financial difficulty.
 The University Hardship Fund is provided by the University to assist all students who experience unexpected financial difficulties.